OlloClark/faq-accordion/README.md

 ### New Discoveries

-I completed the whole thing before a kind soul pointed me in the direction of the <details> element.
+I completed the whole thing before a kind soul pointed me in the direction of the &lt;details&gt; element.
 While there was a small facepalm moment, I'm glad to have built an elegant solution myself.
 Who wants to always take the easy, cheap route?

 Employers do.
 And that's why I'll be using <details> in the future.